Muriel Spark: Literary career

 Spark began writing seriously, under her married name, after World War II, beginning with poetry and literary criticism.
 In 1947 she became editor of the Poetry Review.
-This position made Spark one of the only female editors of the time.
+This position made Spark one of the few female editors of the time.
 Spark left the Poetry Review in 1948.
 In 1953 Muriel Spark was baptized in the Church of England but in 1954 she decided to join the Roman Catholic Church, which she considered crucial in her development toward becoming a novelist.
-She was formally instructed by Dom Ambrose Agius, a Benedictine monk of Ealing Priory, who she had known from her Poetry Society days, and was received into the Roman Catholic Church on 1st May 1954 by Dom Ambrose.
+She was formally instructed by Dom Ambrose Agius, a Benedictine monk of Ealing Priory, whom she had known from her Poetry Society days, and was received into the Roman Catholic Church on 1 May 1954 by Dom Ambrose.
 Penelope Fitzgerald, a fellow novelist and contemporary of Spark, wrote that Spark "had pointed out that it wasn't until she became a Roman Catholic ... that she was able to see human existence as a whole, as a novelist needs to do".
 In an interview with John Tusa on BBC Radio 4, she said of her conversion and its effect on her writing that she "was just a little worried, tentative.
 Would it be right, would it not be right?
 Can I write a novel about that – would it be foolish, wouldn't it be?
 And somehow with my religion – whether one has anything to do with the other, I don't know – but it does seem so, that I just gained confidence."
 Graham Greene, Gabriel Fielding and Evelyn Waugh supported her in her decision.

 Her first novel, The Comforters, was published to great critical acclaim in 1957.
 It featured several references to Catholicism and conversion to Catholicism, although its main theme revolved around a young woman who becomes aware that she is a character in a novel.

 The Prime of Miss Jean Brodie (1961) was even more successful.
 Spark displayed originality of subject and tone, making extensive use of flashforwards and imagined conversations.
 It is clear that James Gillespie's High School was the model for the Marcia Blaine School in the novel.
 Her residence at the Helena Club was the inspiration for the fictional May of Teck Club in The Girls of Slender Means published in 1963.